Skip to content

 The file format will be similar to a source code program.
 You will tokenize the contents.
 Simply put, tokenizing is recognizing the value of each component of a source program by classifying each token.
 The file will be formatted such that each token is surrounded by whitespace.

-Create methods to identify punctuation, integer constants, floating point constants, reserved words and identifiers.
-Perhaps each method could be an “is” method like isPunct, isIntegral, isDouble, isReserved, isIdentifier.
+Create many methods to identify punctuation, integer constants, etc, based on the table below.
+Perhaps each method could be an “is” method, such as isPunct, isIntegral, isDouble, isReserved, or isIdentifier, and so on.
 Each of these will take a token of type String and return a boolean.

-In addition to the five methods noted above, create one more method called classify, which is responsible for taking the String token and printing its classification and value.
+In addition to the methods noted above, create another method called classify that takes a String token and prints its classification and value.
 Example output is provided at the end.

 Using the matches() method of the String class, you will be able to identify specific patterns in strings.
 This will be discussed during the lecture.